jon-e-turner/dmarc-reporter/README.md

 It requires Node.js.

-1. Create a directory and save this script to a file named `dmarc-reporter.js`.
+1. Clone the repository.
 2. Save your DMARC report XML files to the same directory.
 3. Open a terminal and navigate to the directory.
-4. Run "npm install table xml2js" to install the required packages.
+4. Run "npm install" to install the required packages.
 5. Run the script with the command: `node dmarc-reporter.js *.xml`.